tjitze/dialog_games/README.md

 Dialog games are proof theories in which a proof is represented by a dialogue between a proponent (trying to prove a claim) and opponent (challenging the proponent's claims).
 A dialog
     won by the proponent represents a proof of the initial claim.
+The implementations I offer here are done in Prolog and rely heavily on DCGs (definite clause grammars).
-The procedures are all implemented using Prolog DCGs (definite clause grammars), simply by defining the structure of a dialog that is won by the proponent as if it is a grammar.
+In short, the procedures are implemented by defining
+    the structure of a dialog that is won by the proponent as if it is a grammar.
 This turned out to be a very clean way to implement this type of procedure.

 The file [dialog_games.pl](https://github.com/tjitze/dialog_games/blob/master/dialog_games.pl)